 In the bowl of an electric mixer fitted with the flat beater, beat the butter and granulated sugar on medium speed until the mixture is light yellow and fluffy, about 5 minutes.
 Reduce the speed to medium-low and add the eggs one at a time, beating well after each addition.
 Beat in the vanilla extract, vanilla seeds and orange zest.
 Reduce the speed to low and add the flour mixture in 3 additions, alternating with the cream and beginning and ending with flour, and scraping down the sides of the bowl to combine.
 (Don’t worry if it looks a little curdled.)
 Increase the speed to medium and beat for 3 minutes.
 The batter should be very light and fluffy.

 Pour the batter into the prepared pans, smooth the top and place in the cold oven.
 Turn the oven to 350°F and bake until a toothpick inserted into the cake comes out clean, approx. 50 to 60 minutes.
+Keep in mind, this time could vary according to your oven, if not done after 60 minutes, leave in oven additional 10 minutes at a time.
 Let the cake cool in the pan for 30 minutes, then carefully remove the cake, rounded side up, to a wire rack and let cool completely.
 Serves 12.

 Notes: Measure sifted flour by spooning it lightly into the measuring cup.
 If your kitchen is cooler than 72°F, you might have to soften the butter for a few seconds in the microwave.